Thank you for reading our post, please rate this article at the end.

 Wall insulation

-You may insulate the trailer inside after the wiring is entirely in place.
+You may insulate the inside of the trailer after the wiring is entirely in place.
 For insulation, you may stick to the material you used in the flooring or use something else.

 Styrofoam is rigid and thus easier to work with, but you must cut channels to allow wiring to run through.
 Conversely, fiberglass batts are softer and shaped by the wiring and other frame components.